quixio/quix-docs/docs/develop/code-samples.md

 # Code Samples

+TODO - add a bit more about how you can create applications fast.

 The Quix Portal includes Quix Code Samples, a collection sample connectors (sources and destinations) and transforms, that you can use to start working with Quix.

 ![Code Samples](../images/code-samples.png)